przxmus/tipply-streamdeck/README.md

 4. Wait for the connection status to turn green, then use the button.

 If your session expires, paste a fresh `auth_token` cookie from an active Tipply session.

-## Requirements

-- Stream Deck app
-- a Tipply account
-- macOS or Windows